 Requesting support for billing issuesIf you believe your invoice or billing receipt is incorrect, we strongly encourage you to contact our customer success team rather than filing a dispute with your card provider.
 Should a payment dispute be filed before getting in touch with us, we are limited in terms of the action we can take to resolve the matter.
 Once a dispute has been made, the account associated with it and all deployments under it may be suspended until it has been resolved.Requests for billing amendments must be made within 6 months of the invoice or billing receipt being received.
 We reserve the right to decline any requests for billing alteration made beyond 6 months after receiving the invoice or billing receipt.

 Severity definitionsA severity level is assigned to all support requests upon creation.
 The severity assignment will be selected by a member of our customer success team based on the technical and business impact of the issue as described below.
-We may set, upgrade and downgrade the severity level of support requests in our sole discretion, based on developments during the ticket flow process.
-For example, if available, a temporary resolution may be provided to mitigate the material impact of a given problem, resulting in the reduction of the severity of a ticket.
+We may set, upgrade and downgrade the severity level of support requests in our sole discretion, based on developments during the case flow process.
+For example, if available, a temporary resolution may be provided to mitigate the material impact of a given problem, resulting in the reduction of the severity of a case.
 Severity levels will also be adjusted downward as your technical issue is mitigated or if you, the Customer, do not assist or provide us with needed information.

 Severity 1A severity 1 issue is reserved for the most critical cases and will be prioritized.
 In nearly all cases this type of issue relates to a production deployment.
 Examples of this type of issue include, but are not limited to, the following:

 - A production deployment is inaccessible for users.

 - A production deployment cannot be updated.

 - A production deployment is subject to a security issue.